cerea1/RaycastJobs/README.md

 # Usage
-Refer to RaycastCommand docs https://docs.unity3d.com/ScriptReference/RaycastCommand.html Note that each RaycastCommand.maxHits value should equals to 1 in order to use RaycastAllCommand.
+Refer to RaycastCommand docs https://docs.unity3d.com/ScriptReference/RaycastCommand.html Note that each RaycastCommand.maxHits should be 1 in order to use RaycastAllCommand.
 Also manual disposing a RaycastAllCommand is required because it internaly allocates NativeArrays.
 ```
 // preparing NativeArrays